DiscontinuedUpdate: Saucony Echelon 7

 XT-900 is a durable component that’s made of carbon rubber.
 Located in the heel section of the Saucony Echelon 6, it offers traction and protection against wear and tear.

 IBR+ is a soft rubber compound that’s placed in the forefoot section.
 Because it’s soft and springy, it can provide additional cushioning and responsiveness to the toe-off phase of the gait cycle.
+This is also present in the Echelon 7 running shoe.

 The Tri-Flex is an outsole design that allows full ground contact during each step.
 It is also made up of flex grooves, which encourage the inherent flexibility of the human foot, especially when lifting off the ground.